Actindo-AG/Documentation/DataHub/UserInterface/02h_ETLProcesses.md

     Destination channel to which the process is mapped.

 - *Accepted on*
     Date and time of the confirmation.
-This field is only displayed for ETL processes with the **Semi-automatic accepted** status.
+This field is only displayed for ETL processes with the **Semiautomatic accepted** status.

 - *Accepted by*
     Name and username of the user who confirmed the process.
-This field is only displayed for ETL processes with the **Semi-automatic accepted** status.
+This field is only displayed for ETL processes with the **Semiautomatic accepted** status.

-[comment]: <> (Stimmt das?
-Hatte da noch nie ne Anzeige...)

 - *Created by*
     ID of the user who created the process.

-[comment]: <> (Ganz schön umständlich, hier nur die User ID anzuzeigen - wäre es nicht einfacher, wie überall sonst auch hier den Namen und den Benutzernamen des Benutzers anzuzeigen?)
+[comment]: <> (Ganz schön umständlich, hier nur die User ID anzuzeigen - wäre es nicht einfacher, wie überall sonst auch hier den Namen und den Benutzernamen des Benutzers anzuzeigen? -> FETA-61)

 ## Create view